toneflix/naija-places/website/get-started.md

 ## Step 3: Start Making API Requests

-With your API key, you can now begin making requests to the Naija Places API.
+With your API key, you can now begin making requests to the Toneflix Places API.
 Include the key in your request headers as follows:

 ```http
 X-Api-Key: YOUR_API_KEY